seL4/microkit/DEVELOPER.md

 See the help menu of `build_sdk.py` for configuring how the SDK is built:

     $ ./pyenv/bin/python build_sdk.py --help

+During the build process, the seL4 kernel is built from source for each board.

 ## Using the SDK